 Medical

-Postpartum Depression, Postpartum Blues, and Postpartum Psychosis
+Postpartum Depression, Postpartum Blues, And Postpartum Psychosis

 Complete three nursing diagnoses for postpartum depression, postpartum blues, and or postpartum psychosis.
 You must have three separate nursing diagnoses, and they each need their own measurable goal, a minimum of 3 nursing interventions for each diagnosis